daniel-z-kaplan/SDGAN/README.md

 Need to run both download scripts in LDM repo.

-Download the data from https://huggingface.co/datasets/KublaiKhan1/CelebA-HQ It goes into latent-diffusion/data/celebahq.
-(The raw numpy files go there)
+Download the data from https://huggingface.co/datasets/KublaiKhan1/CelebA-HQ.
+It will be 3 folders.
+The contents of those folders goes into latent-diffusion/data/celebahq.
+There should be 30k files there after this step.

 In latent-diffusion/data, put the celebahq train & val txt from src/taming-transformers/data